 using the correct toothbrush for your teeth and gums as identified by your dentist

 brushing gently to not disturb your gums

 brushing the outer tooth surfaces of two to three teeth at a time, using a back and forth motion, then moving your toothbrush to the next group of two to three teeth and repeating the process

-Maintain a 45-degree angle with bristles contacting the tooth surface and gumline.
-Gently brush using back, forth, and rolling motion along all of the inner tooth surfaces.
+maintaining a 45-degree angle with your toothbrush bristles, contacting both the tooth surface and gum line, gently using back, forth, and rolling (or sweeping) motions along all the inner tooth surfaces

-tilting your toothbrush vertically behind the front teeth.
-Make several up & down strokes using the front half of your toothbrush
+tilting your toothbrush vertically behind the front teeth. making several up and down strokes using the front half of your toothbrush

-Remember to replace your toothbrush every three to four months.
-Researchers have established that thousands of microbes grow on toothbrush bristles and handles.
-Most are harmless, but others can cause cold and flu viruses, the herpes virus that causes cold sores, and bacteria that can cause periodontal infections.
+remembering to replace your toothbrush every three to four months.
+Thousands of microbes grow on your toothbrush bristles and handle.
+These microbes can cause cold and flu viruses, as well as the herpes virus that causes cold sores, plus generate bacteria that causes periodontal infections